K-12 public education financial planning and reporting policy

 The policy is aligned with other policies and provincial expectations to improve financial transparency, accountability, and educational outcomes for students in the K-12 education system, including:

 - Provincial Government Core Policy and Procedures Manual which boards, as public sector organizations, are expected to follow

 - The goals and objectives of the Framework for Enhancing Student Learning, (including the Implementation Guide for the Framework) and the Enhancing Student Learning Order (PDF, 173KB)

 - School District Financial Reporting

-- The Ministry of Education’s strategic goals and resulting service expectations in the current Ministry Service Plan that have been established in consultation with the sector
+- The Ministry of Education and Child Care’s strategic goals and resulting service expectations in the current Ministry Service Plan that have been established in consultation with the sector

 - Indigenous Education Targeted Funding Policy